- Access to the water is reserved for members of the Olympic Basin partners.

 - Propane tanks must be kept outside the facilities in the designated areas.

-- Prior authorization from the SPJD must be obtained to sell derivative products or food on the deck of the Olympic Basin or inside the Athletes' Quarters.
+- Prior authorization from the SPJD must be obtained to sell derivative products, food or drinks on the deck of the Olympic Basin or inside the Athletes' Quarters.

 7 lanes configuration